Skip to content

 Thinking about quitting or reducing your risk?
 This page has information to help you make decisions about your health – including quitting, modifying or reducing your risk with the use of nicotine.

 Quitting is hard, but it’s not impossible.
-Every year, people make the choice to go tobacco free and you can too.
+Every year, people make the choice to go nicotine free and you can too.
 We are here to help.

 Attend an in-person session in Brockville or Smiths Falls with a quit coach.
 Check out times dates here.